abdullah-5j/Cyber-Writeups/TryHackMe/The Byte Lotus Series/infinity-pool.md

 This part took way longer than it should have.
 The `/status` (UCP) login form has a CSRF-style token tied to the session, so the flow is: GET the login page, grab the token, POST it back with the creds, same session throughout.

-First few attempts kept landing back on the same login page — no error message, no dashboard, just silence.
+First few attempts kept landing back on the same login page.
 Tried a bunch of things to debug it:

 - Made sure I wasn't losing the session between the GET and the POST (single cookie jar, no resets)
 - Compared a deliberately wrong password against the "real" leaked creds — got byte-for-byte identical pages back both times, which told me the form wasn't even distinguishing valid from invalid logins the way I was hitting it